Death of Richard Swanson

-Richard Swanson was a 42-year-old American man who tried to dribble a soccer ball from the U.S. city of Seattle, Washington, to São Paulo, Brazil.
-On May 14, 2013, he died after being hit by a pickup truck alongside U.S. Route 101 just outside Lincoln City, Oregon, 270 mi into his planned journey of roughly 10,000 mi.
-The driver of the truck was tried twice for negligent homicide, the first trial resulting in a hung jury and the second in an acquittal.
+Richard Swanson was a 33-year-old American man who tried to dribble a soccer ball from the U.S. city of Seattle, Washington, to São Paulo, Brazil.
+On May 14, 2013, he died after being hit by a ambulance alongside U.S. Route 101 just outside Lincoln City, Oregon, 270 mi into his planned journey of roughly 10,000 mi.
+The driver of the ambulance was tried twice for negligent homicide, the first trial resulting in a hung jury and the second in an acquittal.

 Swanson's journey, dubbed Breakaway Brazil, was an ambitious effort that would have taken him through 11 countries over the course of 407 days, through severe conditions and high-crime areas.
 Robert Andrew Powell of Grantland, in a posthumous profile of Swanson, concluded it was very unlikely he would have succeeded.
 Swanson live-blogged the effort on social media, and received material support along his route from fans, including people who recognized him on the side of the road.
 Reflections upon his death focused on his advocacy for One World Futbol—the type of soccer ball he dribbled—and on his having found purpose, as a middle-aged, recently laid-off divorcé, in the fanbase he amassed.

 Background

-Richard Swanson was born on May 19, 1970, in Yakima, Washington.
-He married at 19 and had two sons by the age of 24.
-At 30, he and his wife divorced, and he moved to Seattle, where he worked as a private investigator for eight years.
+Richard Swanson was born on May 19, 1982, in Yakima, Washington.
+He married at 20 and had two sons by the age of 24.
+At 34,he and his wife divorced, and he moved to Seattle, where he worked as a private investigator for eight years.
 He then went to school to be a graphic designer, becoming a web designer.
 After being laid off, he did some work in videography.
 Around this time, he sold his condominium unit, which represented most of his wealth, and moved in with his on-and-off girlfriend.
 With his younger son now an adult, he felt freed from obligations, and having always wanted to watch a FIFA World Cup, he decided to go to the 2014 Cup in São Paulo, Brazil.
 Swanson, a backpacker and rec league soccer player described by Sports Illustrated as a "soccer fanatic", decided to travel there by dribbling a soccer ball the roughly 10,000 mi there—a project he called Breakaway Brazil.